web-platform-dx/baseline-browser-mapping/README.md

 However, if you are targeting Newly available, using the [`getAllVersions()`](#get-data-for-all-browser-versions) function or heavily relying on the data for downstream browsers, you should update this module more frequently.
 If your installed version of `baseline-browser-mapping` is 2 or more months older than the feature compatibility cut off date you are targeting, you will receive a console warning advising you to update to the latest version when you call `getCompatibleVersions()` or `getAllVersions()`.

-If you want to suppress these warnings you can use the `BASELINE_BROWSER_MAPPING_IGNORE_OLD_DATA=true` environment variable when running your build process.
+If you want to suppress these warnings you can use the `suppressWarnings: true` option in the configuration object passed to `getCompatibleVersions()` or `getAllVersions()`.
+Alternatively, you can use the `BASELINE_BROWSER_MAPPING_IGNORE_OLD_DATA=true` environment variable when running your build process.
 This module also respects the `BROWSERSLIST_IGNORE_OLD_DATA=true` environment variable.
 Environment variables can also be provided in a .env file from Node 20 onwards.

 If you want to ensure [reproducible builds](https://www.wikiwand.com/en/articles/Reproducible_builds), we strongly recommend using the `widelyAvailableOnDate` option to fix the Widely available date on a per build basis to ensure dependent tools provide the same output and you do not produce data staleness warnings.
-If you are using [`browserslist`] to target Baseline Widely available, consider automatically updating your `browserslist` configuration to `baseline widely available on {YYYY-MM-DD}` as part of your build process to ensure the same list of minimum browsers is reproduced for historical builds.
+If you are using [`browserslist`](https://github.com/browserslist/browserslist) to target Baseline Widely available, consider automatically updating your `browserslist` configuration to `baseline widely available on {YYYY-MM-DD}` as part of your build process to ensure the same list of minimum browsers is reproduced for historical builds.

 ## Importing `baseline-browser-mapping`